A model for framed configuration spaces of points: Explicit form of propagator

 Let us now verify that $\Omega_{sm}^{C}$ satisfies the defining equations, see~\cite[Section~6.4]{KhoroshkinWillwacher2017}.
 The well-definedness, the fact that it is a volume form of area $1$ on the sphere, and that it is equivariant under the antipodal map and the action of $G$, are proved the same way as in~\cite[Lemma~A.1]{KhoroshkinWillwacher2017}.
-Finally we must check that its image under the differential $d_{u} \coloneqq d+ \sum_{i,j} u_{ij}x_i \iota_j$ is proportional to the Euler class (for even $n$) or zero (for odd $n$).
-First, we have that:
+The unit volume condition fixes the first coefficient to